-Multirate Filterbanks, Wavelet Transform and Applications
+Wavelet Transform Learning and Applications

-Wavelet Transform is one of the most popular tools for time-series analysis.
-It helps in simultaneous localization of data in both time and frequency.
-Unlike Fourier transform where the basis is unique, we have a number of wavelets that are either compactly supported or infinitely supported, orthogonal or biorthogonal, discrete or continuous, and so on.
+Among existing transforms, DWT provides an efficient representation for a variety of multi-dimensional and multiscale signals, capturing signal information into a few significant coefficients.
+Also, it helps in simultaneous localization of data in both time and frequency.
+Unlike Fourier transform where the basis is unique, there are a number of wavelets that are either compactly supported or infinitely supported, orthogonal or biorthogonal, discrete or continuous, and so on.
 In addition, wavelets are connected very naturally with multirate filterbanks that makes them all the more useful in signal processing applications.
 However, due to the availability of number of wavelets, a question that is always difficult to answer is which wavelet is best suited in a particular application or on a particular signal.
-In this lab, we are working on signal matched wavelets and its applications.

-fMRI Signal and Image Processing
+fMRI and EEG Signal Processing

-Biomedical Image Processing
+Microscopic Medical Image Processing

 Signal Processing for Communication Engineering

-In addition, we are working on channel estimation for reliable and robust data transmission in vehicular-to-vehicular (V2V) wireless communication channel.
+Underwater acoustic channel estimation is a difficult problem under moderate to rough sea conditions.
+This is primarily due to the fact that the channel is highly non-stationary and is rapidly fluctuating multipath fading channel.
+In this lab, we are working on channel estimation of underwater acoustic channel employing recent signal processing techniques of sparse sensing, compressed Sensing (CS), etc. In addition, we are working on channel estimation for reliable and robust data transmission in vehicular-to-vehicular (V2V) wireless communication channel.
 IEEE 802.11p standard is a dedicated wireless V2V standard, which has the biggest challenge of robust channel estimation due to rapid fast fading nature of the channel.
 Devising efficient signal processing techniques for channel estimation for this scenario is an interesting and challenging problem.